mahmoud-f95/Machine_Learning/4.Hand_written_Digits_Recognizer_Neural_Network/README.md

 https://www.kaggle.com/competitions/digit-recognizer

-#### The notebook was created on Google Colab and the neural network model were created using TensorFlow
+#### The notebook was created on Google Colab and the neural network model was built using TensorFlow
 #### The model scored > 92% accuracy